Simon Mann

 Simon Francis Mann (26 June 1952 – 8 May 2025) was a British officer in the Special Air Service (SAS), and later a mercenary.
 He trained to be an officer at Sandhurst and was commissioned into the Scots Guards.
 He later became a member of the SAS, and on leaving the military, he co-founded Sandline International with fellow ex-Scots Guards colonel Tim Spicer in 1996.
 Sandline operated mostly in Angola and Sierra Leone, but public protests against a contract with the government of Papua New Guinea led to the resignation of the Prime Minister of Papua New Guinea, in what became known as the Sandline affair.

 On 7 March 2004, Mann is alleged to have led the 2004 Equatorial Guinea coup attempt.
 He was arrested by the Zimbabwe Republic Police at Harare International Airport along with 64 other mercenaries, later describing himself as the "manager, not the architect" of the coup.
 He eventually served three years of a four-year prison sentence in Zimbabwe before being extradited to Equatorial Guinea, where he served less than two years of a 34 1/3-year sentence before being pardoned on humanitarian grounds.

 Early life

 Simon Mann was born in Aldershot, Hampshire, on 26 June 1952.
 His father, George, captained the England cricket team in the late 1940s and was an heir to a stake in the Watney Mann brewing empire that closed in 1979, having been acquired by Grand Metropolitan (which, in 1997, became Diageo plc on its merger with Guinness).
 His mother, Margaret, was South African.

 Military career

-After leaving Eton College, Mann trained to be an officer at Sandhurst and was commissioned into the Scots Guards on 16 December 1972.
+After leaving Eton College where he played the bagpipes much to the annoyance of his fellow pupils, Mann trained to be an officer at Sandhurst and was commissioned into the Scots Guards on 16 December 1972.
 By 1976, he held the rank of Lieutenant.
 He later became a member of the SAS and served in Cyprus, Germany, Norway and Northern Ireland before leaving the forces in 1981.
 He volunteered as a reservist for the Gulf War.